- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 Most residents prefer to go down to their local pub for a few pints of their favourite brew before heading out for dinner and a night out on the town.
 Happy hour is a jovial affair, especially at the Place de Brouckère, where there are many after-work drinking holes.

-For those in search of pulsating basslines at high volumes, bars and clubs light up the strip on Rue du Marché au Charbon.
-The young, wealthy and trendy, on the other hand, prefer to be seen at clubs and bars of Upper Town in the city centre.
+For those searching for pulsating basslines at high volumes, bars and clubs light up the strip on Rue du Marché au Charbon.
+On the other hand, the young, wealthy and trendy prefer to be seen at clubs and bars of Upper Town in the city centre.

 Outdoor activities and sports in Brussels

-Expats are often surprised to find out about the abundance of green space in Brussels, which boasts parks, woodlands and sports facilities.
+Expats are often surprised to learn about the abundance of green space in Brussels, which boasts parks, woodlands and sports facilities.
 There are several parks in the city centre, including the Botanical Garden and Leopold Park.

 The Sonian Forest is the most impressive of these outdoor attractions.
-Known as la Forêt de Soignes in French and Zoniënwoud in Dutch, the forest can be found at the southeastern edge of the city and extends over three Belgian regions.
-The Sonian is famous for being one of the most beautiful beech forests in Europe and is home to wild boar, bats and deer.
+Known as la Forêt de Soignes in French and Zoniënwoud in Dutch, the forest can be found at the city's southeastern edge and extends over three Belgian regions.
+The Sonian is famous for being one of Europe's most beautiful beech forests and is home to wild boar and deer.

-For expats who prefer their outdoor adventures a bit tamer, the south of the city has a multitude of green spaces that are popular with joggers, cyclists and picnickers.
+For expats who prefer their outdoor adventures a bit tamer, the south of the city has many green spaces popular with joggers, cyclists and picnickers.

 Active expats will also have access to countless health clubs, gyms and sports clubs in the city.
-The most prominent sports venue in Brussels is undoubtedly the King Baudouin Stadium which hosts matches for national football and rugby teams.
+The most prominent sports venue in Brussels is undoubtedly the King Baudouin Stadium, which hosts national football and rugby teams matches.

 Further reading